joobert/Mitten/README.md

 **Mitten** is a Python script designed to monitor GitHub repositories for new commits and send notifications to a specified Discord channel.
 The script leverages the GitHub API to fetch commit information and Discord Webhooks to post notifications.

-# Known Issues
-- Enabling multithreading may cause issues with larger repositories due to async, causing previously logged commits to be spammed.
-Enable at your discretion.

 ## Features

 - Fetches commits from specified GitHub repositories.
 - Sends commit notifications to Discord with detailed commit information.
 - Supports multiple repositories concurrently using threading.
-(Off by default due to async problems with larger repositories)
+(Toggleable in the script's main function, turn this off if you are having issues with notifications or rate limiting.)
 - Logs commit information locally to avoid duplicate notifications.
 - Fetches commits pushed since the last runtime of the script, ensuring that commits pushed during downtime are still fetched in the next run.
 - Configurable through environment variables.